 Water Sports #2: Surfing

 With so many wonderful beaches around, Australia is the perfect place to shred across the waves!
 Surfer’s Paradise has the sport’s name in the title, so head over to the Gold Coast to try it out.
 No matter what your skill level is, paying for a visit to the beach of the same name is worth it.
 Remember to check the water and beach conditions to surf safely this season.
-The link will lead you to a place dedicated to surfing!
+The link leads you to a site dedicated to surfing!

 Water Sports #3: Snorkeling